googleapis/api-linter/docs/rules/0136/http-body.md

 # Custom methods: HTTP body

-This rule enforces that all custom methods set the HTTP `body` to `*`, as mandated in [AIP-136][].
+This rule enforces that all custom methods set the HTTP `body` to `*`, as advised in [AIP-136][].

 ## Details

-This rule looks at any method that is not a standard method, and complains if the HTTP `body` field is not set to the resource being created.
+This rule looks at any method that is not a standard method, and complains if the HTTP `body` field is not set to `"*"`.
+It also permits the name of the resource.

 ## Examples